cooper-johnston/uit-thesis-light/README.md

 ### Paper and font sizes

 The ``master`` option uses A4 paper and 11 pt font, while the ``phd`` option uses 17x24 cm paper and 10 pt font.

+### Chapter heading options

+There are two options for the chapter heading style:
+* ``classicchapters`` (default) prints chapter headings in the style of [uit-thesis](https://github.com/egraff/uit-thesis/) by Erlend Graff.
+* ``marginchapters`` puts the chapter number in the right margin instead of above the chapter name.
+Both include the blue/turqiouse UiT slash before the chapter number.

 ### Required packages